Deymoss/TimeManagmentProject/README.md

 - ~~fill themes page with 2-3 workable themes~~
 - ~~fix changable title while swithing to different pages~~
-- Add page for adding activities and make dynamic activities
+- Add page for adding activities and make dynamic activities Working with app is stopped cause i want rewrite it in Kotlin.